Transcripts are the official document of the student's academic work at a college or university.

 Important notes before beginning this process:

-Transcript Evaluations are currently estimated to take up to 90 Business Days or 18 Weeks depending on the district workload.
+Transcript Evaluations are take about 18 weeks.
 This means an evaluation request should be submitted within the first semester that you attend in order to ensure an accurate education plan, financial aid, and timely graduation.

 Transcript Evaluations DO NOT take place on college campuses.
 All evaluation requests are sent to the District from all of our campuses, San Diego Miramar, Mesa, and City College.

-It is highly recommended that students speak with counseling prior to submitting a request for evaluation as any changes that need to be made to an Education Pattern will require that the process begin again (email@example.com).
+It is highly recommended that students speak with Counseling prior to submitting an evaluation request as any changes to an Education Pattern will require that the process begin again and missing information can cause cancellations.

 - Confirm that the district has posted the transcript as "received" by emailing email@example.com or calling (619) 388-7840.
 (DO NOT submit a request prior to verifying receipt).

 - Once confirmed, visit the Online Submission Page.
-After reading the directions on completing a form with Adobe, scroll to Counseling/Evaluation/Graduation Forms and respond to the Yes or No question to reveal the clickable forms.
+Scroll to Counseling/Evaluation/Graduation Forms and respond to the Yes or No question to reveal the clickable forms.

 - Fill out the form and be sure to use a valid email address as all correspondence regarding the submission will be sent to the email provided here.

-- IGETC ONLY: If clearing Language other than English (LOTE) with high school language classes, please submit a copy of an unofficial high school transcript as well and comment "HS LOTE" in the comment section.
+- IGETC ONLY: If you are clearing Language other than English (LOTE) with high school language classes (non-AP), please submit a copy of your high school transcript as well.
+This can be unofficial.
+Missing this step can delay your IGETC certification.